saud-learning-services/canvas-batch-change-dates/README.md

 ### Sauder Operations

 _Are you Sauder Operations Staff?
-Please go [here](TODO) to see detailed instructions for setup and running scripts in Jupyer Notebook._
+Please go [here](TODO) to see detailed instructions for setup and running scripts in Jupyter Notebook._

 ### General (terminal instructions)